 The Applicant hereby acknowledges that an application has been submitted to request funding to train incumbent workers under the Incumbent Worker Training Program and agrees to adhere to all state and local policies and procedures.
 The Applicant certifies that all information included in the Application is true and correct.

-Authorized Signature Title Date
+Authorized Signature Title Typed or Printed Name Date

 This item is not applicable to the Central Region.

 STATEMENT OF ASSURANCES CERTIFICATION